If “what is a Google Chromebook?” is a question you’ve been asking yourself, then you’ve stumbled into the right place.

 The Chrome Education License also enables schools to provide Chromebooks to students and easily manage the devices centrally, ensuring that only approved apps are installed.

-Parental controls can also ensure that students are kept safe from inappropriate online content.
+Most importantly, the parental controls these Chromebooks have on hand can also ensure that students are kept safe from inappropriate online content.

-So, to answer to the question 'What is a Google Chromebook?'
-Essentially, they're affordable laptops with simple designs, that can surprise you with how flexible and adept they are for many day-to-day tasks.
+So, to answer the question, 'What is a Google Chromebook?'
+Essentially, they're affordable laptops with simple designs, and they can surprise you with how flexible and adept they are for handling many day-to-day tasks.

 - AMD processors are coming to a Chromebook near you